prettier/prettier/README.md

 group spans any other groups that have hard breaks (see below) this group *always* breaks.
 Otherwise it acts the same as `group`.

-For example, an array with try to fit on one line:
+For example, an array will try to fit on one line:

 ```js
 [1, "foo", { bar: 2 }]